What we’re thinking

 Direct exchange might well be rare in our complex world, but let’s not write off service as the basis of exchange.
 Understanding direct exchange, and the challenges it poses, sets us up well to explore the more common indirect exchanges that occur.

-tracking temporal differences
+Tracking temporal differences

 There’s often a temporal gap in a direct exchange.
 By that I mean I might help you move this weekend, but you might not need my help for months.